-If you slipped or tripped and fell on someone else’s property in Hoffman Estates, slip and fall injury lawyers from The Kryder Law Group, LLC, could help you recover damages from the property owner or other negligent party.
+If you slipped or tripped and fell on someone else’s property, the Hoffman Estates slip and fall injury lawyers from The Kryder Law Group, LLC, could help you recover damages from the property owner or other negligent party.

-Our personal injury law firm has a strong track record of recovering damages for clients injured in slip and fall accidents.
+Our law firm has a strong track record of recovering damages for clients injured in slip and fall accidents.
 Examples of a few of our wins include:

 The financial compensation you receive for a slip and fall accident depends on the extent of your injury.
 The economic and non-economic losses you endure because of the injury decide your losses.

 Economic (or “special”) damages compensate you for actual expenses with monetary values.
 Types of economic damages include:

 Non-economic (or “general”) damages compensate you for losses that stem from the injury but lack a monetary value.
 Types of non-economic damages include:

 Many people are quick to assume that a slip or trip is their own fault.
 However, property owners, landlords, and business managers must maintain their premises so that visitors do not fall and get hurt.
 This type of accident frequently occurs, though, and Illinois laws say the injured party does not have to foot the bills and shoulder the losses.